Athlone Crucifixion Plaque: Influences and iconography

-The design of the plaque has been compared to very similar crucifixion folio (f.38v) of the ninth-century Southampton Psalter and to an 11th or 12th-century open-work brass crucifixion plaque in the British Museum.

-Modern provenance and condition
+Provenance and condition

-The earliest surviving printed reference to the Rinnegan Crucifixion Plaque is in John Stuart's 1867 "Sculptured Stones of Scotland, Volume II", where the antiquarian Margaret Stokes is recounted as having told her fellow antiquarian George Petrie that the plaque was "from Clonmacnoise —the central seat of art in Ireland— and brought to the Academy from Athlone", and that Petrie believed it to be "1,000 years old."
-This led to some confusion as to its origin, with some antiquarians believing it had been rediscovered at Clonmacnoise and others assuming it had been made in Clonmacnois but had a find spot in Athlone, County Westmeath, leading to it often being known as the "Athlone Crucifixion Plaque".
+The earliest surviving printed reference to the Athlone plaque is in John Stuart's 1867 "Sculptured Stones of Scotland, Volume II", where the antiquarian Margaret Stokes is recounted as having told her fellow antiquarian George Petrie that the plaque was "from Clonmacnoise —the central seat of art in Ireland— and brought to the Academy from Athlone", and that Petrie believed it to be "1,000 years old."
+This led to some confusion as to its origin, with some antiquarians believing it had been rediscovered at Clonmacnoise and others assuming it had been made in Clonmacnois but had a find spot in Rinnegan, just outside Athlone, County Westmeath, leading to it often being known as the "Rinnegan Crucifixion Plaque".

-However, according to a November 1861 handwritten record found during the late 20th century in the Royal Irish Academy's "Book of Inventory", the Rinnegan Plaque is described as having been found "at St. John's, near Athlone", and was acquired on 19 July of that year from "Wm.
+However, according to a November 1861 handwritten record found during the late 20th-century in the Royal Irish Academy's "Book of Inventory", the Athlone plaque is described as having been found "at St. John's, near Athlone", and was acquired on 19 July of that year from "Wm.
 Sproule, for £8".
 Although there is little other evidence to associate the plaque with St. John's, the plaque is today usually so-called as St. John's burial ground is located just outside the townland of Rinnagan, County Roscommon.

-While the details of its rediscovery are unknown, the iron salt deposits in the hollows of its reverse indicate that it was buried in soil for centuries.
+While the details of its rediscovery are unknown, the iron salt deposits in the hollows of its reverse indicate that it had been buried in soil for centuries.

 The plaque has suffered considerable damage and would have been far more decorative when first produced.
 The shine on the copper is somewhat blunted, while much of the gilt has been lost, as is most of Christ's right arm.
-The tunic was originally lined with interlace and fretwork, which is now lost.
+The tunic was originally lined with more interlace and fretwork.